 Boasting a big body and dark chocolaty structure, this cup features a brown sugary sweetness alongside cozy notes of roasted nuts.

 They may be tiny, but the beans in a bag of Nueva Segovia coffee pack a big punch.
-The beans are produced in a region of Nicaragua that’s known for high-quality joe by smallholder farmers.
-Then, they make their way to Nashville, where roasters at Stay Golden Coffee Co. work to make sure the coffee’s integrity and chocolate and nut flavors are maintained as they’re medium-dark roasted.
+Smallholder farmers produce these beans in a region of Nicaragua known for high-quality joe.
+Then, they make their way to Nashville, where roasters at Stay Golden Coffee Co. work to ensure the coffee’s integrity and chocolate and nut flavors are maintained as it undergoes the roasting process.

-When we think of sipping this brew, we think of being snuggled up under a blanket with a piping hot cup of the sweet stuff in hand.
-But of course, just because the coffee gives off such a cozy feel doesn’t mean it can only be enjoyed in the colder weather; this big-bodied coffee is a treat all year long!
+When we think of sipping this medium-dark brew, we think of being snuggled up under a blanket with a piping hot cup of the sweet stuff in hand.
+But of course, just because the coffee gives off such a cozy feel doesn’t mean you have to wait for the colder weather to enjoy it; this big-bodied coffee is a treat all year long!

 Volcanica Organic Nicaragua Coffee

-To start with a tried and true coffee brand, let’s talk about Volcanica’s organic coffee from Nicaragua.
-Their beans are from the Selva Negra Estate in the Matagalpa region and are grown at exceptionally high altitudes (between 1350-1470 feet above sea level).
+Since we think Volcanica is a trustworthy coffee brand, we couldn’t exclude its organic coffee from Nicaragua from our buying guide.
+Their beans are from the Selva Negra Estate in the Matagalpa region and are grown at exceptionally high altitudes (between 1350 and 1470 feet above sea level).

 As a result of their careful cultivation, the brew has a great body and clean flavor, with notes of chocolate, subtle lemon, plum, and honey.
-The acidity is notably mild and sweet in these medium roasted beans with just a slight briskness.
+Volcanica Coffee’s acidity is notably mild and sweet in these medium roasted beans with just a slight briskness.